gregorifaroux/aws-docker-voting-app/README.md

 $ docker-compose ps
 ```
 If any errors, you may need to retry `docker-compose up -d`

+The app will be available at http://[Application ELB URL]:5000 and the results at http://[Application ELB URL]:5001

 ### 5. Configure CNAME (Optionals)
 * Configure a CNAME to the APP ELB available in the output of CLoudFoundation